reinacht/Triatris-Game-Project/README.md

 File Exe: You can just download Triatris.exe in dist
 File Source Code: Main resource if you wanna rebuild

 NOTE : Move out each folder into singular folder first.
 So that The file "File Exe" and "File Source Code" are independent.
-NOTE : There is a bug in file .exe, which is the score isnt saved when the game is closed.
+NOTE_BUG : There is a bug in file .exe, which is the score isnt saved when the game is closed.
 So, that the score will be 0 again if u open the game.